How Do You Find 'p' in a Parabola? A thorough look

 How to find 'p':

 Simply compare the given equation to the standard form.
-The coefficient of (y - k) is 4p.
-Therefore, to find 'p', isolate 4p and divide by 4.
-For example:
+And the coefficient of (y - k) is 4p.
+Because of this, to find 'p', isolate 4p and divide by 4.

 2. Parabola Opening Rightwards or Leftwards: